bpkapkar/Hello-World/README.md

 # Hello-World
-Comparison of different language on the world's first project  "Hello World"
+Comparison of different languages on the world's first project  "Hello World"